dtn7/dtn7-rs/doc/http-client-api.md

 ### Data Mode

 Encoding and decoding of the bundles is handled on the server side.
-Simpler structs that are CBOR encoded are used for data exchange, these lack access to data from other canonical blocks or some less used header fields.
+Simpler structs that are CBOR encoded are used for data exchange.
+These lack access to data from other canonical blocks or some less used header fields.

 Here the definitions in pseudocode:
 ```